Every more fun than a human being should be allowed to have Rush Limbaugh, your guiding light.

 They were never held accountable, never called on the carpet for it.

-They were never, ever penalized by their hypocrisy.
+They were never ever penalized by their hypocrisy.

 What we didn't know was that all of these years, a majority of the American people have been paying attention, have been disapproving of it, and given the first chance to actually vote for somebody that had no part of it, they did.

-So I am of the opinion that if people see now, for example, a video tape of this back and forth, and not just this confirmation hearing, but these Democrats are being childish and immature and whiny and baby-ish in every one of these confirmation hearings.
+So I am of the opinion that if people see now, for example, a videotape of this back and forth, and not just this confirmation hearing, but these Democrats are being childish and immature and whiny and baby-ish in every one of these confirmation hearings.

-Now, in the past, I've always assumed that low information voters just let Democrats have a pass, because they had been so programmed to believe that Republicans and conservatives are mean and extremists and racist bigots, sexists that the Democrats will get away with anything.
+Now, in the past, I've always assumed that low-information voters just let Democrats have a pass because they had been so programmed to believe that Republicans and conservatives are mean and extremists and racist bigots, sexists, that the Democrats will get away with anything.

-I it it obviously is not the case.
+It obviously is not the case.

 But the knee-jerk reaction is still to think the Democrats get away with it.